littledevilsisi/Coursera_Machine_Learning/README.md

 # Coursera_Machine_Learning
-Solutions of the assignments from the Machine Learning course by Coursera
+The first assignment's solution from the Machine Learning course by Coursera